- Standard Limit / Maximum Amount: Two months’ rent (read more)

 Returning Security Deposits in Alaska

-Also, if there are deductions on the security deposit, the landlord is required to inform the tenant of the specifics of the same in an itemized list on a written notice to be mailed to the tenant together with the remaining amount to be returned within the same timeframe.
+Also, if there are deductions on the security deposit, the landlord is required to inform the tenant of the specifics of the same in an itemized list on a written notice to be mailed to the tenant together with the remaining amount to be returned within the same time frame.

 Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 14 or 30 days, the tenant stands to recover up to double the amount the landlord is withholding.
-That means a tenant who has also given pet deposit can possibly recover up to 6 months’ worth of rent if the landlord fails to return the deposit on time.
+That means a tenant who has also given pet deposit can possibly recover up to six months’ worth of rent if the landlord fails to return the deposit on time.